Creating and Running a ThinkPHP 8 Project in ServBay

 2Create a Migration File

-Use ThinkPHP’s CLI to generate a migration.
-For example, to create the
+Use ThinkPHP’s CLI to generate a migration file, e.g. for a

 users